simdata: Technical documentation

 - The initial data

-is transformed by one or several functions which are applied to the dataset.- Relevant input:
+Zis transformed by one or several functions which are applied to the dataset.- Relevant input:

-, see documentation of this package) - Default:
+Z, function stored in thetransform_initialfield of thesimdesignclass (can be implemented by using afunction_list, see documentation of this package) - Default:

-unchanged - Output: final generated dataset
+base::identityis used to return the datasetZunchanged - Output: final generated dataset

 X